Khao Lak Travel Advice

 Anything used as part of our tours, including snorkeling equipment first aid kits and eating utensils, is properly cleaned and sanitized at the end of each trip as standard.
-Is nothing new but we thought it was worth pointing out.
+This is nothing new but we thought it was worth pointing out.

 We are no longer accepting cash payments.
 All payments should be made online when booking.
 We find the Wise is the simplest and cheapest way of transfering payments from banks outside of Thailand.
 An E-Voucher will then be issued as confirmation of the booking.
 This is your ticket and should be shown to the guide at the start of the trip.

 How do I get to Khao lak?